U.S. Schools - Incoming Students

 - Note: Please use English alphabet letters only.

-- In the “Academic Info” type the exact name of your home university.
+- In the “Academic Info” type the exact name of your home university and the exact application type.

 - In the “Required documents” attach – Copy of the international passport.

-- Sign the form, review and submit it.
+- Fill in the form, review and submit it.

-For any kind of emergency issues please dial 112
+For any kind of emergency please dial 112

-Token operated laundry machines are currently available in the basement of Skaptopara I and II residence halls that contains washing and drying machines
+Token operated laundry machines are currently available in the basement of Skaptopara I and II residence halls that contain washing and drying machines

 University ID card